Online Induction >> Contractor Prequalification

 Create your own contractor prequalification form or use our ready to go templates and ensure all contractor companies have go through a special prequalification before they are approved to work with your organisation.

 Prequalify them on their insurance, safety record, quality record, performance of their staff and that they comply with your policies and procedures.
+This also includes Contractor Credential Verification.

 The contractor prequalification process is the first step of engaging a contractor company and your first opportunity to set your standards, expectations and guidelines for them to follow.